omriza5/wekan/README.md

 ## WeKan ® feature requests and bugs

 Please add most of your questions as GitHub issue: [WeKan ® Feature Requests and Bugs](https://github.com/wekan/wekan/issues).
-It's better than at chat where details get lost when chat scrolls up.
+It's better than at chat where details get lost when chat scrolls up..

 ## Discussions